 \subsection{Exact score functions}

 First, we generate distributions with exact analytical scores, in the setting of Section \ref{subsection: exact scores}.
-Figure \ref{fig: analytical scores} shows generated distributions and entropy evolution, sampling with exact scores from the approximate prior at initial time $T$.
-We can see that the SDE induces a substantial decrease in the relative entropy, higher than that ensured by our bound.
-The lack of tightness can be attributed to the log-Sobolev constant of $p_t$, which is valid for \textit{any} $q_t$ but used to a very specific $q_t=\tilde{p}_t$ which is close to $p_t$.
+Figure \ref{fig: analytical scores} shows generated distributions and KL divergence evolution, for sampling from a perturbed prior distribution at time $T=80$.
+We artificially perturb the mean and the variance of the prior distribution so that the decrease in the divergences is more perceptible and better quantifiable.

-In Figure \ref{fig:multiple times}, we can see the effect of the initial time $T$ on the final entropy, where the discretization grid is fixed and numerical integration initiated from an initial step $i$ such that $t_i\approx T$.
-Note that SDE sampling produces smaller entropy values for a sufficiently large initial entropy value, associated with a smaller $T$.
-This effect is reduced when $T$ is too small, which is expected since then there is not enough time for the stochastic correction to have an effect.
-The mismatch between initial entropy and final ODE entropy values is due to estimation errors for the latter, since by Proposition \ref{prop 1} they should be the same.